What are network prefixes?

 The IPv6 allocation of network prefixes is an updated system for providing network prefixes.
 This was developed as the expansion of the Internet was increasing.
 There was a need to generate more IP addresses.
 The IPv6 utilizes 128-bit addresses.

 IP addresses and network prefixes provide organization to the devices connected to the Internet.
-Complex as it is, if we keep in mind a network prefix is like a city block, it becomes easier to understand.
+Complex as it is, if we keep in mind a prefix in networking is like a city block, it becomes easier to understand.

 To learn more terms related to DevOps and networking, you can download the DevOps Networking Terms eBook.